cfe-lab/MiCall/CONTRIBUTING.md

         python MISEQ_MONITOR.py &>/dev/null &
         tail -f /data/miseq/micall.log

-16. Launch the basespace virtual machine, and build a new Docker container from either GitHub or your local copy of the source code.
+16. Launch the basespace virtual machine, and build a new Docker image from either GitHub or your local copy of the source code.

     sudo docker build -t docker.illumina.com/cfelab/micall https://github.com/cfe-lab/MiCall.git
     sudo docker build -t docker.illumina.com/cfelab/micall /media/sf_MiCall/

+17. Push the new image to the repository.
+You might have to log in to docker before running this.

+    sudo docker push docker.illumina.com/cfelab/micall

 17. Send an e-mail to users describing the major changes in the release.
 18. Close the milestone for this release, create one for the next release, and